1992 Flores earthquake and tsunami: Aftermath and relief efforts

 At least 2,500 people were killed or went missing near Flores, including 1,490 at Maumere and 700 on Babi.
 More than 500 people were injured and 90,000 were left homeless.
 30,000 homes were destroyed in the earthquake.
 19 people were killed and 130 houses were destroyed on Kalaotoa.
 Damage was assessed at approximately US$100 million.
 Approximately 90% of the buildings were destroyed at Maumere, the hardest-hit town, by the earthquake and ensuing tsunami while 50% to 80% of the structures on Flores were damaged or destroyed.
 Electricity in the general area and the port of Maumere was shut down.
 Maumere's hospital was completely destroyed, and patients were treated in tents.
 Damage also occurred on Sumba and Alor.

-The Indonesian government sent rescue and relief missions to earthquake-stricken areas and declared the earthquake a national disaster.
+The Indonesian government sent rescue and relief missions to earthquake-stricken areas and declared the earthquake a national disaster through Presidential Decree (Keppres) Number 66 of 1992, due to its widespread impact and the need for cross-ministerial response and international assistance.
 The Indonesian Air Force provided assistance, mostly transporting medicine and clothing.
 Malaria and influenza rose significantly after the disaster.
 Babi Island survivors were evacuated since all the houses on the island were destroyed.
 International relief efforts were hindered by the onset of the rainy season.
 The Indonesian government also requested assistance from the international community.
 Agencies such as the Asian Development Bank, along with the World Bank, the Australian Agency for International Development, the Japanese Overseas Cooperation Fund, and others, made a coordinated effort to support reconstruction.